 Learn About Coding with Angry Birds!
 The website also features a Plants vs. Zombies coding experience.
 Please see our post for more information.
 What a neat way to learn a bit of code.
 We enjoyed this one a lot.

-A more up-to-date great for beginners is in our post on Coding Games: Star Wars, Minecraft, LEGO & Angry Birds.
+A another resource great for beginners is Coding Games: Star Wars, Minecraft, LEGO & Angry Birds.
 Be sure to check it out as it has some fun games that are a great introduction to coding.
 I have always liked the gamification way of teaching and these are very entertaining.

 Well, I hope we were able to answer the question . . .
 “Where can I learn about coding?” with this homeschool unit study.
 There are certainly a lot of choices available today.
 I will keep you posted as new coding options become available.

-All of our Homeschool Unit Study Coding posts are here, including a coding unplugged post that is very popular.
+All of our coding posts are in the link at the very top of this post, including a coding unplugged post that is very popular.